 Here are a few travel conferences I recommend:

 - TBEX (worldwide) – The biggest travel blogging conference.
-If your new you’ll learn a lot, if you’re an advanced blogger not every lecture will be helpful though.
+If you’re new you’ll learn a lot, if you’re an advanced blogger not every lecture will be helpful though.

 - ITB (Germany) – Another trade show, so a perfect opportunity to network with many tourism boards, brands, airlines and more.